Homosexuality in Ancient and Medieval Russia

 Same-sex relationships and how they were viewed from Kievan Rus to Peter the Great.

-While in England, the Netherlands, France, and Spain, people were tortured and even burned at the stake for homosexuality, in Rus’ (a medieval East Slavic polity, not identical to modern Russia), there was not a single secular law up to the 18th century that explicitly punished people for the “sin of Sodom.”
+While in England, the Netherlands, France, and Spain, people were burned at the stake and tortured for homosexuality, in Rus’ there was not a single secular law up to the 18th century that punished the “sin of Sodom.”

-At the same time, it is important to understand that the absence of a specific article in secular law did not mean full approval.
-In ancient and medieval Rus’, condemnation of same-sex relations appears in church rules: the Church regarded them as a sin and could impose epitimia (literally “penance”) — ecclesiastical repentance and restrictions for a believer.
+The absence of a specific provision in secular law did not mean approval.
+In ancient and medieval Rus’, same-sex relations were condemned by church rules.
+The Church regarded them as sinful and imposed epitimia — penance and restrictions on believers.

 In many periods of Russian history, attitudes toward homosexuality were milder than in a number of other countries.
-But it was not a straight line of “always tolerant” or “always strict.”
-Rather, it was wave-like — from relatively calm attitudes to harsh punishments.
+But they cannot be described as a continuous line of tolerance or a history of unrelenting severity.
+Rather, the changes were wave-like: from relatively calm acceptance to harsh punishments.

-Overall, the ancient and medieval periods of Russian history can be described as eras of “mild condemnation.”
-The state did not single same-sex relations out as a separate criminal issue; moral judgment and “sanctions” came mainly through religious norms and social ideas about what was permissible.
+The ancient and medieval periods of Russian history are usually classified among the eras when mild condemnation of this phenomenon prevailed.
+The state did not single it out as a separate criminal issue; the main judgment and “sanctions” came through religious norms and social ideas about what was permissible.

-According to research by M. A. Koneva, the spread of same-sex relations in Rus’ can also be explained by constant warfare, which kept men away from women’s company for long periods.
+According to research by M. A. Koneva, the spread of same-sex relations in Rus’ can also be linked to constant warfare: men found themselves away from women’s company for long periods.

-In the earliest secular law code of 11th-century Kievan Rus’, the Russkaya Pravda (literally “Rus’ Justice” or “Rus’ Truth”), homosexuality is not mentioned at all.
+In the Russkaya Pravda (“Rus’ Justice”), the first secular law code of 11th-century Kievan Rus’, homosexuality is not mentioned at all.

-The early-20th-century Russian philosopher Vasily Rozanov wrote that one of the first “documented” references to same-sex relations in Kievan Rus’ can be found in The Tale of Boris and Gleb, an Old Russian work about Princes Boris and Gleb, sons of Prince Vladimir, who were later venerated as holy passion-bearers — people who accepted death without resistance.
+The early-20th-century Russian philosopher Vasily Rozanov wrote that one of the first “documented” references to same-sex relations in ancient Rus’ can be found in The Tale of Boris and Gleb.
+This is a work of Old Russian literature about Princes Boris and Gleb, sons of Prince Vladimir, who were later venerated as holy passion-bearers — people who accepted death without resistance.

-In the Tale, there is mention of Prince Boris’s “beloved youth” — a young man named George, originally from Hungary.
-The word otrok in Old Russian could mean a young person: an adolescent, a youth, or a young attendant at a prince’s court.
-As a sign of special favor, the prince gave him a gold grivna (not currency in this context) — a decorative neck ring worn as a collar.
+The text mentions Prince Boris’s “beloved youth” — a young man named George, a Hungarian by origin.
+The word otrok in Old Russian referred to a young person, an adolescent, or a young attendant at a prince’s court.
+As a sign of special favor, the prince gave George a gold grivna — a decorative neck ring.

 The subsequent events are tied to the struggle for power after Prince Vladimir’s death.
-In 1015, the men of Prince Sviatopolk — whom the chronicles call “the Accursed” — attacked Prince Boris’s camp and pierced his body with swords.
-Then the following happened:
+In 1015, the men of Prince Sviatopolk — whom the chronicles call “the Accursed” — attacked Boris’s camp and killed him.
+George covered the prince’s body with his own:

 — “The Tale of Boris and Gleb”

-After this, the killers stabbed the youth George as well.
-Then they tried to remove the gold grivna from his neck.
+After this, George too was killed.
+Then Sviatopolk’s warriors tried to remove the gold grivna from his neck.
 They could not do it at once, because the ornament sat tightly and was very strong.
 So they cut off George’s head to take the precious item.

-The Life of Moses the Hungarian: chastity, violence, and possible sexual meanings
+The Life of Moses the Hungarian: Chastity, Violence, and Possible Sexual Connotations

-Moses the Hungarian (Moisei Ugrin) was a Hungarian from Transylvania.
-In his youth, he served Prince Boris together with his brother George — the same George called the prince’s “beloved youth” above.
-When Prince Boris was killed, Moses survived and later hid with Predslava, the sister of the future Prince Yaroslav.
+Moses the Hungarian was a Hungarian from Transylvania who served Prince Boris together with his brother George, the same George mentioned above.
+After Boris’s murder, Moses survived and went into hiding with Predslava, the sister of the future Prince Yaroslav.

 In 1018, when the Polish king Bolesław I (Bolesław the Brave) took Kyiv, Moses was captured and taken to Poland.
 There he was sold into slavery to a noble Polish woman.
 She burned with passion for Moses, who “stood out for his strong build and handsome face,” while he himself remained indifferent to women.